shashikantapanda/currency-exchange-rate-prediction/README.md

 algo_2_rnn.py: Implements the RNN model for predicting USD/INR exchange rates.

-cerp.py: Runs both ARIMA and RNN models and compares their performance.
+main.py: Runs both ARIMA and RNN models and compares their performance.

 ## Dataset
-The dataset used in this project is the historical daily data of USD/INR exchange rate from Jan 2020 to Dec 2022.
-The dataset can be found in the file 'usdinr_d_2.csv'.
+The dataset used in this project is the historical daily data of USD/INR exchange rate from Jan 2020 to Dec 2023.
+The dataset can be found in the file 'usdinr_d.csv'.

 ## Usage
-To run the project, simply run cerp.py.
+To run the project, simply run main.py.
 The script will train both ARIMA and RNN models on the provided dataset and compare their performance.
 The final output of the script will be the MSE (Mean Squared Error) of each model on the test data.

 ## Dependencies
 This project requires the following Python libraries:

-##### python 3.0 or later
+##### python 3.0 or later(3.8 preferable)
 ##### pandas
 ##### matplotlib
 ##### scikit-learn
 ##### statsmodels
 ##### keras
+##### warnings

 ## Installation
 Clone the repository: git clone https://github.com/shashikantapanda/currency-exchange-rate-prediction.git

-Install the required packages: pip install -r requirements.txt
+Install the required packages: pandas matplotlib warnings scikit-learn keras statsmodels

 ## File Descriptions
 algo_1_arima.py: Contains the implementation of the ARIMA model for predicting USD/INR exchange rates.